boschmemssolutions/SMI230-Linux-Driver-IIO/README.md

 ## Introduction <a name=Intro></a>

 SMI230 is a system-in-package inertial measurement unit which offers accurate acceleration and angular rate measurements.
-Due to system-in-package approach of SMI230 (two sensors in single package), the gyroscope and acceleration data is acquired in a non-synchronized manner.
-However, synchronization between accelerometer and gyroscope can be achieved:
-The software modules in this repository are provided as reference for SMI230 users and shall demonstrate exemplarily the usage of the following features
-- data synchronization.
-- data collection from FIFO.

 _Note: SMI230 was originally implemented as a input deveice driver.
 The SMI230 input driver is still avaiable in [github](https://github.com/boschmemssolutions/SMI230-Linux-Driver).
 Since SMI230 is rather an Industrial I/O (IIO) than an input device.
 We now implement SMI230 as an IIO driver.
 Therefore the further development will only happen on the IIO driver._